filamentphp/filament/packages/infolists/docs/03-entries/07-custom.md

 }
 ```

+It will also create a view file at `resources/views/filament/infolists/entries/status-switcher.blade.php`.

+## Accessing the state

-Inside your view, you may retrieve the state of the cell using the `$getState()` method:
+Inside your view, you may retrieve the state of the cell using the `$getState()` function:

 ```blade
 <div>